3DStreet/3dstreet-docs/2026-02-14-product-update-ai-video-gallery-and-more.md

 ## Drag and Drop 3D Models

 You can now drag and drop glTF/GLB files directly into the 3DStreet viewport to import custom 3D models.
 No need to go through menus -- just drop your file and place it in the scene.
-This can be handy for quick visualizations, however drag-and-drop models are only available during the initial session and will not be saved when you reload the scene.
-If you'd like your GLB image to be able to be reloaded in future sessions you'll need to use a third-party storage service.
 [Here's a quick video showing what you can make with this feature](https://www.youtube.com/watch?v=c9itxUUtQGE).

 ## Streetmix Schema 33 with Elevation